-Municipal Council will support the protection of designated Settlement Employment-Strategic Employment Areas in the Municipality, including lands that are designated for clusters of business and economic activities including, but not limited to manufacturing, warehousing, offices, and their associated retail and ancillary facilities.
-Proposals to permit the conversion of lands within Settlement Employment-Strategic Employment Areas to non-employment uses may only be permitted through a Comprehensive Review, only where it has been demonstrated that the land is not required for employment purposes over the long term and, that there is a need for the conversion.
+, only where it has been demonstrated that the land is not required for employment purposes over the long term and, that there is a need for the conversion.
 Council may refuse to adopt or approve an amendment to remove areas of employment, in accordance with the Planning Act, even if other land is proposed be added.
 All other lands designated Settlement Employment may be converted to non-employment uses subject to an Official Plan Amendment subject to Section 10.1.

-5.7 KOMOKA-KILWORTH SECONDARY PLAN
+5.78 KOMOKA-KILWORTH SECONDARY PLAN